Copilot Studio Generative Answers (NLU Boost) Node: Setup Guide & Troubleshooting

 Screenshot showing the Search only selected sources option turned on with no knowledge sources selected

-So the “Generative response” node is a feature that makes it easy to generate AI-powered answers, so I encourage you to try it out.
+So the “Generative answers” node is a feature that makes it easy to generate AI-powered answers, so I encourage you to try it out.

 In the next article, I’ll provide a detailed explanation of AI Builder’s “Create prompt” feature.